T he Gallagher Academy for

 Cammie's reference to Aunt Abby having recently spent time at Gallagher Academy is a "tip of the hat" to that book.

-However, the end of the episode neatly ties in with the Circle of Cavan plotline in the
+However, the end of the story neatly ties in with the Circle of Cavan plotline in the

 three subsequent Gallagher Girls books.